physiopy/physiopy-governance/org-docs/CHARTER.md

 - 1 member in a Learning Seat position, encouraged to shadow and support other representatives, particularly the Community Manager
 - 1 Community Manager, responsible for organizing Steering Committee activity and managing collaboration and communication between the Steering Committee and the community, whether that be active community members or wider stakeholders.

 **3.4 Term.** Each seat has a suggested term length of 1-3 years.
-Nomination to and ratification of Steering Committee membership shall proceed following the decision-making processes detailed in 3.5 & 3.6.
+Nomination to and ratification of Steering Committee membership shall proceed following the decision-making processes detailed in 3.5 & 3.6. [[See tasks for first SC](https://github.com/physiopy/physiopy-governance/issues/3)]

 **3.5.
 Decision Making**.
 All decisions should involve the community at large whenever possible, with the Steering Committee ratifying the community decision.
 Through discussion and negotiation, the Steering Committee will strive for all its decisions to be made by consensus (everyone supports, or no individual strongly opposes, a course of action).
 While explicit agreement of the entire Steering Committee is preferred, it is not required.
 Rather, the Steering Committee will determine consensus based on their good faith consideration of a number of factors, including the dominant view of the Steering Committee, nature of support and objections, and their knowledge of community views.
 The Steering Committee will document evidence of consensus in accordance with these requirements.
 If a decision cannot be reached by this consensus method, a voting method can be used instead.